-- Increases stamina and strength: Pregnancy and labor can take a toll on your body, but exercising can help target those troubled areas you may need more support in.
+- Increases stamina and strength: Pregnancy and labor can take a toll on your body, but exercising can help target those troubled areas that may need more support.

 - Improves balance: When you’re pregnant, your center of gravity seems to shift more and more every day.
-Exercises like yoga can help you improve your balance and become well adjusted to your new body.
+Exercises like yoga can help you improve your balance and become well adjusted to your new body (1).

 - Relaxes your body: The deep breathing associated with working out can help you become relaxed and clear your mind.

-- Prepares you for labor: Yoga is based greatly on breathing, and the same goes for labor.
+- Prepares you for labor: Yoga requires you to have good breathing techniques, as does labor.
 You will learn techniques to work through the tension that will help you when you go into labor.
 Some mothers view yoga as practice breathing sessions for labor.

-- Increases circulation: When you exercise, your circulation is increased and this can help decrease a significant amount of that pregnancy-induced swelling.
+- Increases circulation: When you exercise, you increase your circulation, which can help decrease a significant amount of that pregnancy-induced swelling.

 - Gives you nurturing time: Exercise allows you to have a designated time to focus solely on your body and your developing baby.
-This is a great way to increase your maternal bond and become more accustomed to your changing body (source).
+This is a great way to increase your maternal bond and become more accustomed to your changing body.

-- Better sleep: Some pregnant women tend to find that exercising has helped them sleep better and significantly reduced their stress and anxiety.
+- Better sleep: Some pregnant women find that exercising helps them sleep better and significantly reduces their stress and anxiety.

 You have to find a prenatal exercise DVD you will be comfortable with.
 Some DVDs are designed for the beginning of pregnancy, while some may be targeted for the third trimester.